marckonick/Hybrid_CM_for_IIoT_Applications_Splitech25/xai_classification_arduino_code/readme_arduino.md

-Code implemented on the ESP32
+Code implemented on the ESP32, requires Chirale_TensorFlowLite library.